Punta Gorda - Port Charlotte - Rotonda West - Manasota Key - Englewood

 Port Charlotte is Charlotte County's largest community and one of the most active residential markets on Florida's west coast.
 Homeowners here are investing in their properties — adding outdoor kitchens, covered lanais, and pergolas that extend living space and add real resale value.
 We work across Port Charlotte's diverse neighborhoods, from the canal sections near the Peace River to the inland communities off US-41.

-Residential · Canal lots · Lanai builds
+PEACE RIVER· Canal lots · Lanai builds · ACTIVE BUILDS · ESTABLISHED NEIGHBORHOODS

 Rotonda West